james201010/ad-financial-docker-compose/README.md

-PLEASE!
-When you are finished with the workshop, kindly run the 'teardown_workshop.sh' script to delete all the resources in AWS and the AppDynamics Controller that were created during the workshop by using the commands below:
+When you are finished with the workshop, kindly run the 'teardown_workshop.sh' script to delete all the resources in the AppDynamics CSaaS Controller that were created during the workshop setup by using the example commands below:

-Example below:
 ```
 cd /home/ec2-user/environment/modernization_workshop